BIG NEWS: Scrapingdog is collaborating with Serpdog.

 • Specs

 First, we are going to make the GET request to the target page using the requests library and then using BS4 we are going to parse out this data.
-Of course, there are multiple other libraries like lxml that can be used in place of BS4 but BS4 has the most powerful and easy-to-use API.
+Of course, there are multiple other libraries like lxml that can be used in place of BS4, but BS4 has the most powerful and easy-to-use API.

 Before making the request we are going to analyze the page and find the location of each element inside the DOM.
 One should always do this exercise to identify the location of each element.

 We are going to do this by simply using the developer tool.
-This can be accessed by simply right-clicking on the target element and then clicking on the inspect.
+This can be accessed by right-clicking on the target element and then clicking on the inspect.
 This is the most common method, you might already know this.

 Identifying the location of each element